 - The fee for the use of the cave applies to instructor(s) and assistant(s) as well as group members.

 - Bagshawe Cavern is situated in a residential area.
 Leaders of groups should ensure that groups do not make excessive noise whilst visiting the Cavern.

 - There are no toilet facilities at Bagshawe Cavern but public toilets can be found in the centre of Bradwell.

 Visiting the gated sections of Bagshawe Cavern

-Certain parts of Bagshawe Cavern are particularly fragile and have historically been subject to a leader system, as per the details within the Bagshawe Cavern Conservation Plan and the 'Use by Area' document [here].
+Certain parts of Bagshawe Cavern are particularly fragile and have historically been subject to a leader system, as per the details within the Bagshawe Cavern Conservation Plan.

-This restrictive leader system is in the process of review by the club, in the hope that making access easier will encourage more trips to the area, whilst still offering a level of protection suitable for the cave in it's current state.
+The restrictive leader system previously in place has been review by the club, with close discussions with the Custodian, and has in 2023 been relaxed to a Derbyshire Key arrangement on both gates.
+It is hoped that making access easier will encourage more trips to the area, whilst still offering a level of protection suitable for the cave in it's current state.

 You are no longer needed to inform the Custodian nor the Eldon Chairman prior to visiting these areas, although it is encouraged that you do contact the Eldon Chairman after the trip so that general numbers can be monitored.